 |Teaching department||Sustainable development management: economy, human resources and diversity|

 Dr. Jinia Mukerjee is an Associate Professor in the Department of Sustainable Development Management: Economy, Human Resources & Diversity, in Montpellier Business School.
 She holds a PhD in Management Science from SKEMA Business School, and a Doctorate in Science from Aix Graduate School of Management, Aix-Marseille Université.
 In her research, she examines how work is carried out in innovative organizations, predominantly using ethnographic methods.
-More particularly, she strives to understand the role of play in group work processes, and how organization’s identity influences its work practices, innovation and its response to external threats.
-She also conducts research on the role of psycho-markers in entrepreneurship.
+More particularly, she strives to understand the role of play in group work processes, and in sustaining innovation.
+She also conducts research on the role of psycho-markers and well-being in entrepreneurship.
 She regularly organizes conference tracks and seminars on the role of play at work organizations, especially the role of play in humanizing work.